CERN-IT-INNOVATION/quantum-gates/README.md

 [quantum algorithms](https://quantum-gates.readthedocs.io/en/latest/quantum_algorithms.html) as circuits, and scripts to run the circuits with the simulator, the IBM simulator, and a real IBM backend.
 Last, all functionality is unit tested and one can get sample code from the unit tests.

+# Unit Tests
+We recommend running the unit tests once you are finished with the setup of your environment.
+As some tests need access to IBM devices, you have to create a script token.py in the configuration folder.
+You can check the token_template.py for reference.
+Make sure that your token is active and you have accepted all license agreement with IBM in your IBM account.

 # How to contribute